The Embassy’s China Bride

 I gazed at the blank space.
-Though I long ago lost my handwriting ability, my inner heart is an abandoned horse corral.
+Though I long ago lost my penchant for calligraphy, my inner heart is an abandoned horse corral.
 At that instant, there were so many horses stuck in my throat.
 I knew that was only left-over, Beijing diplomat’s jizzum.

 “How is your novel progressing?” he asked.
 “Are you writing about your romance with the Paralympics star?”

 I licked my lips.
 No, I still hadn’t finished expounding on the French and their Arabes.

 “How many pages do you intend to write?”

 “Four hundred or so.
 I’ve already completed about three hundred.”

 I wondered how a man could return so quickly to his rational role in life, while my face was still twisted.

 “You haven’t finished it and you’re already praising it?”